What is a smart office? Discover the key features and benefits

 After all, there’s no point having an office packed with all the latest tech unless it’s actually adding value to your company and improving employee experience.

-There are so many things that can help to make offices smarter, but we’re going to focus on these five.
+There are so many things that can help to make offices smarter, but we’re going to focus on these five that achieve the benefits listed above.

 Occupancy monitoring involves using smart sensors to gather data about how space is being used.
 It allows companies to use their office more efficiently, leading to big cost savings.